 OnSIP and RingCentral boast many traditional features found in the hosted PBX marketplace: Auto attendants, call monitoring abilities, call queues, call reports, dial-by-name directories, call park, music on hold, and HD voice, just to name a few.
 These bedrock features anchor both platforms, and it's only in the more advanced features that the fine grained distinctions between the platforms become more apparent.

-OnSIP offers a business softphone available for free to all OnSIP users through the OnSIP app, available in the browser (Chrome, Firefox, and Opera), as a downloadable desktop application for Mac and Windows computers, and as a mobile app for iOS and Android.
+OnSIP offers a business softphone available for free to all OnSIP users through the OnSIP app, available in the browser (Chrome, Firefox, and Opera), as a downloadable desktop app for Mac and Windows computers, and as a mobile app for iOS and Android.
 The app enables users to make and receive both audio and video calls, host group video conference calls (up to five participants), listen to and delete voicemail, see coworkers' presence statuses, and much more.

 OnSIP's sayso is a unique feature to OnSIP.
 Installing the sayso button on your company's website allows visitors to make a voice or video call to your call agents with the click of a button—without requiring any downloads or add-ons.
 Webpage visitors can interface with your sales or support team directly from their Internet browsers, and customers never have to pick up the phone or even leave their browser windows to call your business.

 Video conferencing for RingCentral centers around RingCentral Meetings™ - a multipoint HD video conferencing, screen sharing, and team messaging solution.
-RingCentral Meetings is designed for meeting-based telepresence with up to 100 participants.
+RingCentral Meetings is designed for telepresence conferencing with up to 100 participants.
 Video conferences can be recorded for reviewing needs.

-OnSIP does not sell phones to directly to customers.
+OnSIP does not sell phones directly to customers.
 Rather, the company offers a Bring Your Own Device (BYOD) policy that allows customers to use whatever phones they like, as long as the devices follow the SIP RFC standards.
 The company does offer provisioned phones through a preferred partner and also provides a 'boot server' to its customers that automatically configures Polycom, Panasonic, Cisco, Yealink, and Grandstream phones.
 OnSIP furthermore manages its own phone reviews page to give its customers a clear and objective viewpoint into a wide variety of devices.

 RingCentral is a registered trademark of RingCentral, Inc. RingCentral and its products/services are not affiliated with OnSIP or Junction Networks, Inc.